stanbar/stellot/README.md

 ## Demo

 Demo represent parlament election of 2019.
-Number of eligable voters equals 1000.
-Created token is called VotePLPE2020 (Vote of Polish Parlament Election of 2020).
+Number of eligable voters equals 100.
+Created token is called Vote01122019.
 Demo can be accessed on `https://voting.stasbar.com` or locally

 ## Demo locally